 Horse Jobs – Breeder

 The horse breeder is just one part of a working breeding stable – and more often found in larger establishments.
-They often report directly to the breeding manager, who oversees the operation.
+They generally report directly to a breeding manager, who oversees the operation.

-This is a physically demanding position and one that requires the ability to successfully manage excited stallions, but also able to be compassionate and considerate to working mares.
+This is a physically demanding position and one that requires the ability to successfully manage excited stallions, but also show compassion and consideration to working mares.
 Anyone who chooses this position must love the animal and be very aware.

 This is a position which benefits from lightning quick reflexes, strength of body and character and a firm belief in teamwork to accomplish goals.